Label-Free Explainability for Unsupervised Models: Experiments

-\textbf{Qualitative Analysis} Beyond quantitative analysis, label-free explainability allows us to appreciate qualitative differences between different encoders.
+\textbf{Qualitative Analysis.} Beyond quantitative analysis, label-free explainability allows us to appreciate qualitative differences between different encoders.
 To illustrate, we plot the most important DKNN and the saliency maps for the various encoders in Figure~\ref{fig:examples_pretext}. \parapoint{Feature Importance:} In accordance with our quantitative analysis, the saliency maps between different tasks look different.
 For instance, the denoising encoder seems to focus on small contiguous parts of the images.
 In contrast, the classifier seems to focus on a few isolated pixels. \parapoint{Example Importance:} The top examples are rarely similar across various pretext tasks, as suggested by the quantitative analysis.
 The classifier is the only one that associates an example of the same class given an ambiguous image like Image 3. \parapoint{Synergies:} Sometimes, saliency maps permit to better understand example importance.
 For instance, let us consider Image 3.
 In comparison to the other encoders, the reconstruction encoder pays less attention to the crucial loop at the image bottom.
 Hence, it is not surprising that the corresponding top example is less relevant than those selected by the other encoders.

-\subsection{Challenging our assumptions with disentangled VAEs}
+\subsection{Challenging our Assumptions with Disentangled VAEs}

 In Definition~\ref{def:lf_feature_importance}, the inner product appearing in the label-free importance expression corresponds to a sum over the latent space dimensions.
-In practice, this has the effect of mixing the feature importance for each latent unit to compute an overall feature importance.
+In practice, this has the effect of mixing the feature importance for each latent unit (neuron) to compute an overall feature importance.
 While this is reasonable when no particular meaning is attached to each latent unit, it might be inappropriate when the units are designed to be interpretable.
 Disantangled VAEs, for instance, involve latent units that are sensitive to change in single data generative factors, while invariants to other factors.
 This selective sensitivity permits to assign a meaning to each unit.
 An important question ensues: can we identify the generative factor associated to each latent unit by using their saliency maps?
 To answer, we propose a qualitative and quantitative analysis of the saliency maps from disentangled latent units.
+We show that, even for disentangled $\beta$-VAEs, the saliency maps of individual latent units are hard to interpret on their own.